LoneSalmon/Active-Directory/README.md

 ___

+<h3>🧪 Testing our DHCP Scope 🧪</h3>

-- It's time to test our DHCP configuration in action and see if it works properly.  <br>
+- It's time to test our DHCP configuration and see if it works properly.  <br>
 - We will fire up a Windows 10 Pro image that we prepared during the <a href="#--requirements-for-the-lab-environment--">requirements for the lab environment</a>.  <br>
 - As soon as we log in to the OS, we are automatically Added to the domain using our Admin User (in my case SuperSalmon):  <br>